Telecommunication Engineering Centre: Organisation

 These divisions are responsible for standardisation and trials of new technologies.
 They have capabilities and human resources for testing of all kinds of telecom products, services and networks.
 The regional centres carry out tests and issue service test certificates for telcom products and services.

 TEC has a strength of 27 telecom professionals, 94 telecom engineers and 88 support staff for carrying out its responsibilities.

 TEC Certification

 The TEC issues TEC certificates that cover the listed products.
 TEC certification has been a voluntary process since 1991.
 However, as per announcement No. 10-1/2017-IT/TEC/ER, starting in 2019 the TEC will roll out the MTCTE (Mandatory Testing Certification of Telecommunication Equipment) regulations incrementally.
 Since 2019 many telecommunication products now require a mandatory product certification in India.

 Products under the TEC approval scheme will have to meet electromagnetic compatibility (EMC/EMI) limits.
 The TEC registration process needs to be conducted by an authorised Indian representative.
 The product must be marked with an ID number (individual factory code), issued by the TEC.

-The TEC certification allows a maximum of 10 models per TEC certificate.